MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/tradeoffs.md

 ms.reviewer: jhaskett-msft
 ms.subservice: well-architected
 ms.topic: conceptual
-ms.date: 05/10/2024
+ms.date: 05/16/2024
 ---

 # Performance Efficiency tradeoffs for Power Platform workloads

 A workload that meets its performance targets without overprovisioning is efficient.
 Key strategies for performance efficiency include proper use of code optimizations, design patterns, and capacity planning.
 Clear performance targets and testing underpin this pillar.

 During the design phase of a workload, it's important to consider how decisions based on the [Performance Efficiency design principles](./principles.md) and recommendations in the [Design review checklist for Performance Efficiency](./checklist.md) might influence the goals and optimization efforts of other pillars.
-Certain decisions may benefit some pillars, while being tradeoffs for others.
+Certain decisions may benefit some pillars, yet represent tradeoffs for others.
 This article lists example tradeoffs that a workload team might encounter when designing workload architecture and operations for performance efficiency.

 ## Performance Efficiency tradeoffs with Reliability